Prestige-Solution/ts-x-php-framework/README.md

 ![Coverage](doc/coverage/coverage-badge.svg)
 > [!CAUTION]
 > **_IMPORTANT CHANGE_**<br>
-> With Version 3.0.0 we refactored to integrate phpseclib3.
+> With Version 3.x we refactored to integrate phpseclib3.
 This changes affects how TCP connections are established.
-> The "raw" mode was removed, and the support for only ssh mode was established to handel Teamspeak 3 and Teamspeak 6 Server connections.
+> The "raw" mode was removed, and the support for only ssh mode was established to handel Teamspeak 3 and Teamspeak 6 Server API connections.

 The X stands for a non-specific Teamspeak Server Version.
 So we would handle all current and future Versions from a Teamspeak Server.